What makes Disney princesses “official”? We’re taking a look at all your favorite heroines and damsels to see which ones

 Not only is she the daughter of King Triton, but she is also married to handsome landlubber Prince Eric.
 Is there such a thing as a double princess?
-While she had to share the title of princess with her six older sisters under the sea, she is a princess nonetheless!
+While she had to share the title of a princess with her six older sisters under the sea (more on them later!), she is a princess nonetheless!

 While Belle may have started as the village bookworm, her life completely changed when she fell in love with a prince-turned-sasquatch and, in turn, became the princess of an enchanted castle.
 While her taste in men may be questionable, she is undoubtedly a Disney princess!